georgemdana/clinical-trials-cicd-mlops/README.md

-# Mitsui MLOps Pipeline with Azure DevOps and Snowflake
+# MLOps Pipeline with Azure DevOps and Snowflake

 This project demonstrates a production-ready Machine Learning Operations (MLOps) pipeline that integrates Azure DevOps with Snowflake.
 The pipeline automates the entire ML lifecycle from feature engineering to model deployment.